 The admission of new members shall be decided by the International Council, on the proposal of the Executive Committee.
 The admission shall be governed by the following principles.

-- National organizations, except those enumerated in point b., shall appoint one representative to the International Council.
+- Member organizations shall appoint one representative to the International Council.
 The Executive Committee shall have the right to propose the appointment of an additional national representative.

 - An associate member may be represented by a non-voting participant at meetings of the International Council.